First ascent of the Matterhorn: Rescue

 On Saturday, a group of people from Zermatt had started to ascend the Hohlicht heights, above the Zmutt valley, which commanded the plateau of the Matterhorn Glacier.
-They returned after six hours, and reported that they had seen the bodies lying motionless on the snow.
+They returned after six hours and reported that they had seen the bodies lying motionless on the snow.
 They proposed that the rescuers should leave on Sunday evening, so as to arrive upon the plateau at daybreak on Monday.
 Whymper and J. M'Cormick decided to start on Sunday morning.
 The guides of Zermatt, threatened with excommunication by their priests if they failed to attend the early mass, were not willing to go.
 Other people came to help: J. Robertson, J. Phillpotts and another Briton offered themselves and their guides, Josef Marie Alexander Lochmatter, and Franz Andenmatten.
 Other guides (Frederic Payot and Jean Tairraz) also volunteered.

-At 8:30, after having passed the seracs of the Matterhorn Glacier, Whymper and other reached the top of the plateau.
+At 8:30, after having passed the seracs of the Matterhorn Glacier, Whymper and others reached the top of the plateau.
 Shortly after they discovered the bodies of Croz, Hadow and Hudson.
-Of Douglas only a sleeve was discovered.
+Of Douglas, only a sleeve was discovered.
 The bodies were recovered later on Wednesday 19 July after an order of the administration.
 This task was done by 21 men from Zermatt.
 Croz, Hadow and Hudson were buried on either side of the Zermatt Church.
 The body of Douglas was not found.

 After the accident John Tyndall conceived a complicated device, involving an enormous length of rope for trying to recover the body of Douglas, but it was never used.